kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 - it starts with a `HEADER` and some additional metadata such as the authors and the journal where the structure was published.
 - then there are many `REMARKS` that give additional information like the resolution of the structure and the experimental method by which it was acquired.
-- what follows is the `SEQRES` (short for sequence representation) that lists the sequence for the structure for quick parsing.
+- what follows is the `SEQRES` (short for sequence representation) that lists the sequence for the structure for quick parsing (more information on this [here](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/primary-sequences-and-the-pdb-format)).
 - following is some information about assigned secondary structure indicated via `HELIX` or `SHEET`
 - finally, the actual structure information with coordinates etc is prefaced with the `ATOM` qualifier and information such as the atom type described, the residue name, which chain it is part of and of course the coordinates as well as additional metadata such as the [B-factor](https://proteopedia.org/wiki/index.php/Temperature_value).